 With so many variables still unknown, we cannot know for sure what the final impact of the COVID-19 pandemic will be, but with such an upheaval to everyday life as witnessed in 2020 and the start of 2021, we are likely to be talking about it for quite some time.
 We hope the scenarios we set out in this paper provide a helpful start to understanding the demographic risks introduced by the pandemic.

-If you'd like to discuss COVID-19 longevity scenarios, or any wider aspect of longevity risk and the effects on your pension fund, please feel free to get in touch with Mark Sharkey at mark.sharkey@clubvita.net.
+If you'd like to discuss COVID-19 longevity scenarios, or any wider aspect of longevity risk and the effects on your pension plan, please feel free to get in touch with Richard Brown at richard.brown@clubvita.net.